bampakoa/ngx-electronify/README.md

 You can pass the following options:
 * `--project`: the name of the project on which you want to install it.
 It is useful in multi-project workspaces such as Nx DevTools.
 * `--configuration`: the configuration of the workspace.
 By default it uses the development configuration.
+* `--devTools`: settings this to true it will automatically open the developer tools.
+By default this is set to false.

 ## Usage